openedx/edx-platform/docs/source/drag_and_drop_input.rst

 In case if we have no multiple draggables per targets (one_per_target="true"), for same number of draggables, anyof is equal to unordered_equal

+If we have can_reuse=true, than one must use only long form of correct answer.

 Example
 =======